 Here are short descriptions of some of them:

-The lean methodology is also known for the introduction of different product management tools like Lean Canvas.
+The lean methodology is also known for the introduction of different product management tools like Lean Canvas*.
 Both in the Japanese Toyota plant and in the field of software product development, where speed-to-market is the ultimate competitive advantage, the Lean process leads, to outstanding results.
 The process drives a culture of continuous improvement and its tools help to streamline your processes and reduce costs, common goals of every successful organization.
+Other tools like BRIDGeS — which have been built with the Lean philosophy in mind — can help you explore the value and viability of your product from the outset.
 Winston Churchill said, “To improve is to change; to be perfect is to change often.”
 For a continuously improving organization, these are certainly words to live by.